The Insurance Company Paid For Opioids, But Not Cold Therapy

 Unfortunately, my doctor's surgical coordinator told me I'd have to pay to rent one on my own because my insurance wouldn't cover it.
 The best price I could find was $250 for a three-week rental of a Game Ready machine from Orthosport, a distributor in Virginia.
 This price sounded high, but I was relieved that the surgery and physical therapy would be covered, and my fears about excessive post-operative pain outweighed my economic concerns.
 Despite the pessimistic warnings about coverage, I asked Orthosport to submit the bill to Cigna.

 During the first few weeks after surgery, I tried to take opioid painkillers only sparingly, relying mostly on the ice machine.
-I sometimes left it on throughout the night while I tried to sleep in my sling in a borrowed recliner, and it frequently relieved the discomfort enough so that I could sleep for four to five consecutive hours.
+I sometimes left it on throughout the night while I tried to sleep in my sling in a borrowed recliner, and it frequently relieved the discomfort enough that I could sleep for four to five consecutive hours.

 After three weeks, I decided that it was worth paying an additional $250 out of pocket to keep the machine for another three weeks.
 Unlike the type of physical therapy I was used to for sports injuries — the kind that immediately reduces pain — the therapy regimen after rotator-cuff surgery is absolutely excruciating for several weeks, sometimes months.